View this article as Infographic: Click Here

 There is a common misconception that mothers will be granted “sole custody” of the children in a divorce.
 However, this is not the position at law as the court almost always grants “joint custody”, save for exceptional circumstances.
 Ultimately, the court will decide based on the child’s best interest.

-1. Child custody is not the same as Care and Control
+Child custody is not the same as Care and Control

 It is vital that you understand the difference between child custody and care and control.
 As mentioned earlier, the Court is most likely to grant joint custody to both you and your ex-wife.
 However, only one party will be granted sole care and control of the children usually.

 By granting joint custody to both parents, the Court wants to remind the parents that parenting does not end when the marriage ends.

 The parent with care and control of the children is the one who lives with them.
 He or she will make all the day-to-day decisions for the children.
 That includes the time the children wake up, what time to sleep, when they do their homework, etc.

-2. Fighting for full care and control of your children is an uphill battle
+Fighting for full care and control of your children is an uphill battle

-If you have been the children’s primary caregiver before the divorce, you can highlight this pertinent fact to the court especially if you intend to ask for sole care and control or share care and control of the children.
+If you have been involved in the children’s care arrangements before the divorce, you may wish to highlight this pertinent fact to the court especially if you intend to ask for sole or shared care and control of the children.

 However, such an arrangement will require a lot of communication and cooperation between parents.
 The children will also need to adapt to such circumstances.
 You may consider asking your divorce lawyer for advice on the care arrangement most suited to your situation.

-3. Access to your children is your legal right
+Access to your children is your legal right

 If your ex-spouse denies your rights to exercise access, you should consider speaking to her in view of resolving the matter amicably.
 Put her at ease if she is anxious and help her to get around the idea by bringing the children home on time.

 However, if she is resistant, you can seek help from your divorce lawyer or make an application to Court to intervene and help you to gain access to the children.

-4. Adultery on the part of your ex-spouse does not necessarily mean you get full custody as well as care and control of the children
+Adultery on the part of your ex-spouse does not necessarily mean you get full custody as well as care and control of the children

-The reason for the breakdown of the marriage pertains to the first stage of the divorce matter, and the mere fact of adultery will not affect one’s merit in relation to custody, care and control of the children.
+The reason for the breakdown of the marriage pertains to the first stage of the divorce matter, and the mere fact of adultery will not affect one’s merit in relation to custody, care, and control of the children.